duereg/manager-readme/README.md

 We'll also have a team retro every two weeks for about an hour, where we discuss what has and hasn't been working for us as a team.
 Every retro should have actionable items that we follow up on.

 ## Scheduling Meetings
-If you schedule a meeting, provide at a minimum:
+If you schedule a meeting, please provide at a minimum:

 1) A hangout link or similar to the meeting for remote callers
 2) An agenda of what we're talking about